khandmo/Astrodynamics_Simulation/README.md

 ### Future Plans
 ---

-Improving the accuracy of the data sent to the GUI, making the state update infrastructure more robust through both forward and backward time travel.
-Energy replenishment for trajectory accuracy, smarter time step algorithms.
-Show planet's current position when zoomed out.
+- improving the accuracy of the data sent to the GUI
+- making the state update infrastructure more robust through both forward and backward time travel
+- energy replenishment for trajectory accuracy
+- smarter time step algorithms
+- show planet's current position when zoomed out.
 Fix refined list problems on orbital paths of bodies.
-Add initial dry mass, wet, engine specs, calculate delta-V in initialization process of a satellite, and operate missions under those constraints - including exotic propulsion methods like ion and nuclear.
-Tools for setting up gravity assists, providing transfer windows for mission objectives depending on the amount of delta-V willing to be used / elapsed time constraints.
-Next / last orbit preview to see orbital precession.
-Change colors of trajectories through different spheres of influence.
-Align rotational axes with true values.
+- add initial dry mass, wet, engine specs, calculate delta-V in initialization process of a satellite, and operate missions under those constraints - including exotic propulsion methods like ion and nuclear
+- tools for setting up gravity assists, providing transfer windows for mission objectives depending on the amount of delta-V willing to be used / elapsed time constraints
+- next / last orbit preview to see orbital precession
+- change colors of trajectories through different spheres of influence
+- align rotational axes with true values